-Deschene, a dentist for 39 years, retired May 27 to pursue other interests, but hasn’t decided what—possibilities include public health dentistry, mission work or a clinical teaching position at University of Colorado School of Dental Medicine.
-He also wants to pursue his personal interests of fishing, biking and hiking, he said.
+Dr. Jim Deschene, a dentist for 39 years, retired May 27 to pursue other interests, but hasn’t decided what—possibilities include public health dentistry, mission work or a clinical teaching position at University of Colorado School of Dental Medicine.
+He also wants to pursue his personal interests of fishing, biking and hiking.

 “It was time for a breather and to have a little bit more personal time, but also I want to keep my hands in dentistry,” said Deschene, who lives in unincorporated Larimer County.

 Deschene plans to remain in the office through the end of June to finish his active cases and introduce his patients to Wolfenden.

 “I could tell by speaking with him, he truly has a passion for dentistry,” Deschene said.
 “Clinically, he’s a very good dentist.
 He’s a very calm person.
 He’s a gentle person, and he treats people a lot like I do, just with a lot of friendliness and an easygoing manner.”

 Wolfenden officially became the owner of the practice when Deschene retired.
 He plans to keep most things the same, including the layout of the office and the staff of seven— two hygienists, two assistants and three at the front desk.
 Like Deschene, Wolfenden provides both adult and pediatric dental care.

 “Dr. Deschene set such a wonderful precedent, patients really have glowing things to say about him, and I just want to continue that tradition,” Wolfenden said.